jgmortim/massdrop-ctrl-keymap/README.md

 ### L1 \ Function

-Holding down the <kbd>fn</kbd> key activates the function layer, which features functions brought in from the default keymap as well as an additional OS toggle function:
+Holding down the <kbd>fn</kbd> key activates the function layer, which features hardware functions brought in from the default keymap as well as an additional OS toggle function:

 | Key | Function                                                                           |